insected/bobbae_gcp-wiki/Kubeflow.md

 Using the Kubeflow configuration interfaces you can specify the ML tools required for your workflow.
 Then you can deploy the workflow to various clouds.

+Kubeflow offers several components that you can use to build your ML training, hyperparameter tuning, and serving workloads across multiple platforms.

 [https://www.kubeflow.org/docs/about/kubeflow/](https://www.kubeflow.org/docs/about/kubeflow/)

 <img src="https://www.kubeflow.org/docs/images/kubeflow-overview-platform-diagram.svg" width="700">